-Work next month will see a slip road in Greenwich leading to the A102 Blackwall tunnel closed to all vehicles.
+Work to close a slip road in Greenwich has been announced leading to the A102 Blackwall tunnel entrance closed to all vehicles.

 The northern slip road leading from Angerstein roundabout will see barriers installed and then only permitting emergency access.

 These ideas were mooted in plans for permanent changes, though only now do we see that’s it’s brought forward and included in a temporary project.

 Drivers heading from the east towards the Blackwall Tunnel will be expected to turn off and head to Bugsby’s Way and then access the A102 at Blackwall Lane as shown below.